Federation of Mexican Athletics Associations

-The Federation of Mexican Athletics Associations (FMAA; Federación Mexicana de Asociaciones de Atletismo) is the governing body for the sport of athletics in Mexico.
+The Federation of Mexican Athletics Associations (Federación Mexicana de Asociaciones de Atletismo, FMAA) is the governing body for the sport of athletics in Mexico.
 As of 2013, its president was Antonio Pineda Lozano.

 History

 FMAA was founded in 1925 as Federación Atlética Nacional or Federación Atlética Mexicana and after changing its name to Federación Mexicana de Atletismo (FMA) was affiliated to the IAAF in 1933.
 In May 2011, the Federación Mexicana de Asociaciones de Atletismo was created.

 Affiliations

 FMAA is the national member federation for Mexico in the following international organisations: